forestgrape/coronavirus/virion_viability.md

 [**in work**]
 Coronavirus virions are composed of three classes of building blocks: RNA, Proteins and a lipid envelope.
 Each class of these building blocks is subject to decay.
 From the outside accessible is only the envelope and the spikes protein.

-On this page, factor induced decay and self decay are distinguished:

-> ##### Factor Induced Decay
-> Factor induced decay is induced by external factors such as UV light or chemicals.

-> ##### Self Decay
-> The self decay depends only on the [internal state](#internal-state) of the virion and no external factors are necessary.

-> ##### Internal State
-> The internal state denotes the physical and chemical characterization of a virion. he internal state is the temperature, ph value and the building blocks (RNA, proteins, envelope) and possible other substances.

-The internal state characteristics can be constant or variable throughout the life span of a virion:
-- Constant: all virion proteins and most other proteins present (the exact number of virus proteins and other host cell acquired proteins),  host cell acquired substances e.g. fatty acids, lipid envelope, RNA genome (can point mutate).
-- Variable: PH value, temperature, biochemicals able to pass the envelope

 ### RNA Decay